-In case you want to, you can set up your Mac to allow login without entering password.
-This way you can start working right away on your Mac at any time without having to login every time with a password.
+You can set up Mac to allow login without entering password.
+This allows you to start working right away on your Mac at any time without having to login every time with a password.

 Login to Mac Without Entering Password

-While it is possible to configure a Mac to allow direct access without asking for a login password, you need to be aware that this setting is not recommended in case you have confidential files or data on your Mac.
+While it is possible to configure a Mac to allow direct access without asking for a Login Password, you need to be aware that this setting is not recommended if you have confidential files or data on your Mac.

 However, configuring a Mac to allow automatic access without entering a login password can be helpful in the following situations

-2. You are living alone and want the convenience of using your Mac right away, without going through the login process.
+- You want the convenience of using your Mac right away, without going through the login process.

-3. You have a Mac that is primarily meant to be used by your Kids.
+- The Mac is primarily meant to be used by children.